Sherman Oaks, Los Angeles: History

 Just a few weeks after the Chandler Estates area successfully seceded from Van Nuys, Magnolia Woods, a 45 block area bordered by Van Nuys Boulevard on the east and the San Diego Freeway on the west, and between Burbank and Magnolia Boulevards, also successfully petitioned Los Angeles City council member Marvin Braude to secede from Van Nuys and join Sherman Oaks.
 Petitioners in the area argued that their neighborhood was also part of Sherman Oaks, though they were only able to produce 22 deeds showing so.
 As a result of this change, Van Nuys Middle School became separated from its namesake neighborhood.

 Finally, in 2009, the Los Angeles City council voted to redraw neighborhood boundaries again to allow an area of about 1,800 homes in Van Nuys to be included.

 The 1994 Northridge earthquake caused damage in the surrounding area.
 The Community Redevelopment Agency sought to manage the rebuilding efforts.
 The homeowners in the Sherman Oaks area later won a lawsuit to prevent the agency from managing efforts.

-Geography and climate
+Geography

 The neighborhood is roughly bounded by Studio City to the east, Van Nuys to the north, Encino to the west, Bel Air and Beverly Hills Post Office to the south.